Rico-Kimani/Electric-Charging-App/README.md

 # Electric-Charging-App

-The app is my EV(Elextric-Vehicle) Charging website, 21/10/2024 By Erick Kimani
+The app is my EV(Electric-Vehicle) Charging website, 21/10/2024 By Erick Kimani

 Description